inferno986return/unofficial-skyrim-library-ebook/e-book/ConversionNotes.md

 ## General
 * Replace straight quotes with their curved counterparts in all chapters.
 * Replaced two hyphens (--) with an en dash (–).
+* Replaced "Ae", "AE" and "ae" with graphemes.

 ## Useful regex:
 * ^\s+(\w+)(.+?)$